 You might be wondering how and why?
 And boy is it a story.
-My partner and I decided to and get breakfast at a place called Lentil As Anything, for all my Melbournites reading this you know what’s up.
-For those that don’t, it’s a pay as feel non for profit organisation serving vegetarian/vegan food around Melbourne and Sydney.
-Whilst we were there we started talking to this gentleman who sat across from us.
-He told us stories about his life especially about how he was in Berlin when the wall came down.
-After sitting there for hours getting lost in his words we decided to invite him out to dinner.
+One morning I was getting breakfast at a place called Lentil As Anything, for all my Melbournites reading this you know what’s up.
+For those that don’t, it’s a pay as you feel non for profit organisation serving vegetarian/vegan food around Melbourne and Sydney.
+Whilst there a gentleman sat across from me started telling stories.
+His stories were about his life, especially about how he was in Berlin when the wall came down.
+After sitting there for hours getting lost in his words it was decided that this conversation needed to continue.

-We told him we’d meet him at Borsch Vodka Tears ( a Russian Restaurant on Chapel St in Melbourne) later that afternoon at 5 pm.
-We sat there eagerly waiting for him to show up and after half an hour we decided to leave and that’s when I saw him hobbling down the street with all his bags, there were at least 5 massive bags I don’t know how this guy did this every day.
+Later that afternoon around 5 pm I saw him hobbling down the street with all his bags, there were at least 5 massive ones.
+How did this guy do this every day?
 We then spent the night taking shots (lots) of flavoured vodka, eating Russian Pelmeni and Borsch with Black Bread, listening to the stories of a man who couldn’t remember his name.
 To this day it was one of the best nights of my life.

 That night I also fell in love with Russian Pelmeni.